MattBarda/incentives/README.md

     - at the time booster started being active?
     - at the time booster stopped being active?
 6. Will it be possible to combine multiple booster actions together in the future?
-7. Are we going to need bonus points history/list?
+7. Are we going to need booster points history/list?
+8. Are the boosters alway active during the same time for each day or are they more dynamic>
 8. Do we need to pay tax on bonus points?

 #### additional questions: